zeetwii/cactus/README.md

 # CACTUS

-## Configurable Autonomous Clustering TUner and Scanner
+## Configurable Autonomous Clustering Tuner and Universal Scanner

- Finding two words that start with C is hard...
+ Acrynoms are hard mmkay

 ## The Basics